Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Estimation

 where $\hat Y_{ij} = \innerdouble{\hat \phi_j}{\Logyi}_{\hat \mu}$ are the PC scores.
 Here we assume that the rank of the Principal Component expansion $d$ is such that $d < \operatorname{min}(p,N)$.
-For completeness, in Appendix~\ref{sec:apdx:irfpca}, we provide a detailed description of the RFPCA algorithm, including a computationally efficient explicit basis construction for the space of SPD matrices equipped with the affine invariant metric.
+For completeness, in Section~\ref{sec:apdx:irfpca} of the supplementary materials, we provide a detailed description of the RFPCA algorithm, including a computationally efficient explicit basis construction for the space of SPD matrices equipped with the affine invariant metric.

 \item[] \textbf{Step B: Regularized regression}